-The intuition as to why there can be no separating equilibrium if the IB is located within the unit interval is that high-piety agents who would be clustered densely in a neighborhood about the IB (i.e., those who face arbitrarily small differences between the pricing of IB versus non-IB financial products) do not receive a sufficiently large informational benefit (i.e., do not have access to a sufficiently powerful signaling technology) from choosing to be an IB client, because low- and high-piety types are pooled.
+not have access to a sufficiently powerful signaling technology) from choosing to be an IB client, because low- and high-piety types are pooled.
 In other words, insufficiently harsh IB restrictions and premiums deprive IB clients of the value of sending a meaningful signal.
 The value of signaling disappears when low- and high-piety types are pooled.
 With insufficient signaling value, even high-piety types will not choose to be IB clients.
 No containment of potential clients in the vicinity of the IB (i.e., within any epsilon ball of z) is an essential component of the separating equilibrium.
 The separating equilibrium provides the highly pious with a signaling technology that serves as a conduit for effectively sending information about piety types that would otherwise be difficult to observe.
 The signaling technology provided by premium IB pricing enables the highly pious to effectively distinguish themselves from others and facilitates screened interaction among them.

 Low-piety types' status as non-IB clients contributes positively to society's ability to draw any meaningful inference about the piety of those who choose to become IB clients.
-Formally, if $d_L < z - 1 \leq d_H$ , then no low-piety types choose to become IB clients, while only a strict subset of high-piety types choose the IB.
+Formally, if $d_L < z - 1 \le d_H$ , then no low-piety types choose to become IB clients, while only a strict subset of high-piety types choose the IB.
 The difference in extrinsic utility gained from signaling through IB-client status makes separation possible.
 The universally divine equilibrium in this model does not lead to the so-called Riley outcome, which is the most efficient separating equilibrium.
-Nevertheless, the main insight from Theorem 1 is that the religious norm of IB-client status among high-piety types, which is designed to be costly, provides informational benefits by screening for piety-helping the pious distinguish themselves and thereby more easily interact with other high-piety types.
+Nevertheless, the main insight from Theorem 1 is that the religious norm of IB-client status among high-piety types, which is designed to be costly, provides informational benefits by screening for piety - helping the pious distinguish themselves and thereby more easily interact with other high-piety types.

 A final point regarding the separating equilibrium in Theorem 1 is the requirement that piety types are private information.
-Greater uncertainty about others' piety and absence of alternative signaling mechanisms (assumed to be unavailable in the model) makes premiumpriced IB-client status more valuable as a signaling device.
+Greater uncertainty about others' piety and absence of alternative signaling mechanisms (assumed to be unavailable in the model) makes premium-priced IB-client status more valuable as a signaling device.
 The model therefore predicts that restrictive (i.e., more costly) IB financial services will, all else equal, tend to flourish in environments with the fewest alternative signaling devices for signaling piety.
-Illustrating
+Illustrating how Theorem 1 might be mapped into explanations and predictions regarding the rise of the Islamic finance industry, one may consider the following albeit speculative scenario.